Majors & Minors

 Practicum experiences happen every year at Judson.
 Elementary education majors participate in a wide range of activities that include after-school programs, private school settings, and public school classrooms.
 These experiences also incorporate a variety of grade levels within diverse settings.

-Early Childhood Special Education focuses on developmental milestones, learning how to meet the needs of Special Education students from birth through third grade.
+Early Childhood Special Education focuses on developmental milestones, learning how to meet the needs of Special Education students from birth through second grade.

-Judson University’s Early Childhood Special Education Program follows all the Illinois state standards required of teachers and includes those of many other states.
-Freshmen begin their careers at Judson with field experiences observing and working with special needs children, and take an “Introduction to Special Education” class.
-Throughout your four-year career at Judson, you will have four practicums with many ages – toddlers, preschoolers, kindergartners and primary elementary students in special needs classrooms.
+Judson University’s Early Childhood Special Education Program follows all the Illinois state standards required of teachers.
+Freshmen begin their careers at Judson with field experiences observing and working with children with special needs, and take an “Introduction to Special Education” class.
+Throughout your four years at Judson, you will have five practicums with many ages – toddlers, preschoolers, kindergartners and primary elementary students in special needs classrooms.

 A Bachelor’s in Early Childhood Special Education will:

-- Receive a Type 04 Early Childhood Special Education certificate
+- Receive a Professional Educator License in Early Childhood Special Education

 - Learn American Sign Language